The Saddleworth Outdoor Festival is an annual weekend celebration of outdoor activities, held from Friday 21st to Sunday 23rd September 2018.

 See the festival facebook page for more details

-Once again, we have an exciting line-up of inspirational speakers at this ever popular illustrated talk night.
-This year’s theme is ‘Young Adventurers’ and we have two exciting speakers who are guaranteed to awaken your spirit for adventure.
+Once again, we have an exciting line-up of inspirational speakers at this ever-popular illustrated talk night, guaranteed to awaken your spirit for adventure.

-There will be a charity, to raise funds for Francis House Children’s Hospice.
+There will be a charity raffle, to raise funds for Oldham Mountain Rescue Team.